canisdibellum/G6-Mission-Inventory/README.md

 	 - [ ] Figure out how to auto-size filter DDL's to fit contents

 ## Feature-Add:
-	 - [ ] Make Changes popup if other tab selected
 	 - [ ] make ComboBoxes instead be drop-downs with [Add...] option at bottom of list so they have to look through the list before typing something in.
 	 - [ ] Make Undo Hotkey ^z, make return if tab <> 1 (See if it can be useful on other tabs)
 	 - [ ] Figure out better colored buttons
 	     - [ ] Check other gui styles, see if button color change possible
 	         - [ ] See if WinX style gui available
 	 - [ ] Look into ifexist C:\Program Files\Microsoft Office 15\root\office15\excel.exe (or detect version and if >2010), don't delete Sheets 2 & 3
-	 - [ ] When issuing, If user checks IL, check all items in location	[If too complicated, been directed to veto]
-	    - [ ] RowNumber := 0, RowNumber := Search(RowNumber...)
-Search for location and check
 	 - [ ] When scanning in Add to Inventory ScanGUI (and possibly Turn-In) make Splashtext with autochange (item labels [i-<>-<>]) and small tips and tricks (ex. type "undo" to undo and "clear" to clear
 	     - [ ] make typing "Undo" and "Clear" execute those functions